ViviTurtle/Projects/Competitions/CSAW_2015/Alexander Taylor/README.md

 > [http://fuzyll.com/csaw2015/start](http://fuzyll.com/csaw2015/start)

 Yay more Recon.
 For those that don't know what recon is, it is pretty much what you would call information gathering.
-You always do recon when you first do a pentest to get a scope of your target.
-In that way, the more information you have, the better ways you can exploit weaknesses, whether the weakness is a phishing attack or some physical penetration test.
+You always first do recon when you do a pentest to get a scope of your target.
+In that way, the more information you have, the better ways you develop weaknesses, whether the weakness is a phishing attack or some physical penetration test.
 In this question we have to do some Reconnaissance on Alexander Taylor.

 This time around we are given a link.